mt-caret/mizu/README.md

 - [Signal is centralized and the server is closed source](https://signal.org/blog/the-ecosystem-is-moving/)

-While I think the reasons behind this decision are valid, I believe there are very legitimate use cases in which this makes using Signal unviable.
+While we think the reasons behind this decision are valid, we believe there are very legitimate use cases in which this makes using Signal unviable.

 ## why not Pond?